-Learn About Your Employer's Retirement Plan - If you are covered under your employer's retirement plan, your employer is required to give you a plain language explanation of the plan called a "summary plan description."
+Learn about Your Employer's Retirement Plan - If you're covered under your employer's retirement plan, your employer is required to give you a plain language explanation of the plan called a "summary plan description."
 It describes your rights under the retirement plan.
 To get a summary plan description, ask the plan administrator or your employer.

 Review Your Individual Benefit Statement - Your individual benefit statement shows your total plan benefits and the amount that is vested, or fully owned by you.
 To get an individual benefit statement, ask your plan administrator or employer.

-Take Your Required Minimum Distributions - If you are 70-1/2, you are generally required to receive a minimum amount from your qualified retirement plan or IRA by year-end.
+Take Your Required Minimum Distributions - If you're 70-1/2, you're generally required to receive a minimum amount from your qualified retirement plan or IRA by year-end.

 Estimate Your Social Security Benefits - The Social Security Administration offers a calculator to help you estimate your future Social Security benefits.
 For more information, go to www.ssa.gov.

-Learn About Your Spouse's Retirement Plan - Many retirement plans provide benefits for spouses.
-For example, your spouse's plan may provide that you will receive an annuity unless you consent to distribution in another form.
+Learn about Your Spouse's Retirement Plan - Many retirement plans provide benefits for spouses.
+For example, your spouse's plan may provide that you'll receive an annuity unless you consent to distribution in another form.
 Before signing, read and understand any waiver or consent forms for your spouse's retirement plan distributions.